mattman2864/Obsidian/War Hawks.md

-The War Hawks were [[Federalists]] who believes that [[Britain]] was disrespecting American honor and sovereignty, and pushed for a war against Britain.
+nThe War Hawks were [[Federalists]] who believes that [[Britain]] was disrespecting American honor and sovereignty, and pushed for a war against Britain.